 c.
-Stalls and alleyways must be cleaned by 9 a.m. each morning. d.
-Generators may be used outside the building (no generators allowed inside building).
-Generators must be registered and will be charged \$25 fee.
-A sticker will be attached to the Generator to show it has been registered and fees paid that must remain on for duration of show.
-Any Generator now showing this proof with confiscated and/or immediately removed.
+Stalls and alley-ways must be cleaned by 9 a.m. each morning.

+d.
+Generators may be used outside the building in designated areas (no generators allowed inside building).

 e.
 Exhibitors may have only one fan for the first two beef animals and one additional fan for three or more animals.